mulle-sde/mulle-sde/README.md

 ... for Linux, OS X, FreeBSD, Windows

 **mulle-sde** is a command-line based software development environment.
-The idea is to organize your project with the filesystem, and then let mulle-sde reflect the changed filesystem back to the "Makefile".
+Organize your project in the filesystem, and then let mulle-sde reflect the changed filesystem back to the "Makefile".
 An important aspect of a mulle-sde project is, that your project can still be built without mulle-sde being installed.